CUR Low Rank Approximation of a Matrix at Sublinear Cost: Numerical experiments

+C-A iterations can be viewed as a specialization of {\em Alternating Directions Implicit (ADI)} method to LRA.

+Whp the randomized The algorithms of \cite{DMM08}, run at superlinear cost and are expected to output an LRA within any fixed positive relative error norm bound $\epsilon$.

-Tables \ref{tabcadmm1} and \ref{tabcadmm} display the results of our tests where we performed eight C-A iterations for the input matrices of Section \ref{sinteq} by applying Algorithm 1 of \cite{DMM08} at all vertical and horizontal steps (see the lines marked ``C-A").
-The overall cost of performing these algorithms is sublinear.
-For comparison we computed LRA of the same matrices by applying to them Algorithm 2 of \cite{DMM08} (see the lines marked ``CUR").
-The columns of the tables marked with "nrank" display the numerical rank of an input matrix.
+Next we cover our tests both for the randomized algorithm of \cite{DMM08}, and its combination with C-A iterations.
+Tables \ref{tabcadmm1} and \ref{tabcadmm} display the relative errors $ \frac{\|M - \tilde M \|}{\|M \|}$ of the LRA $\tilde M$ of the matrices $M$ computed in two ways: by means of \cite[Alg.
+2]{DMM08} (see the lines marked ``CUR") or eight C-A iterations with \cite[Alg.
+1]{DMM08} applied at all vertical and horizontal steps (see the lines marked ``C-A").
+The overall cost of performing the algorithms is superlinear in the former case and sublinear in the latter case.
+In almost all cases this dramatic acceleration was achieved at the price of only minor deterioration of output accuracy.

+The columns of the tables marked with "$\epsilon$-rank" display $\epsilon$-rank of an input matrix.
 The columns of the tables marked with "$k=l$" show the number of rows and columns in a square matrix of CUR generator.
-The cost of performing the algorithm of \cite{DMM08} is superlinear; it has output closer approximations, but in most cases just slightly closer.

 {\bf Appendix}